Revealing Fano Resonance in Dirac Materials ZrTe5 through Raman Scattering: Results and discussion

-A comprehensive temperature-dependent evolution of these peak shapes is displayed in Figure \ref{Fig2}(a), extending the Raman spectra measurements to 4K.
-Notably, both peaks become sharper at reduced temperatures.
-To emphasize the temperature-dependent behavior of these two peaks, Figure \ref{Fig2}(b) provides a focused view.
-As shown in Figure \ref{Fig2}(c), both peaks exhibit a linear decrease in frequency with rising temperature despite their initial frequency differences.
+A comprehensive temperature-dependent evolution of these peak shapes is displayed in Fig.\ \ref{Fig2}(a), extending the Raman spectra measurements to 4 K. Notably, both peaks become sharper at reduced temperatures.
+To emphasize the temperature-dependent behavior of these two peaks, Fig.\ \ref{Fig2}(b) provides a focused view.
+As shown in Fig.\ \ref{Fig2}(c), both peaks exhibit a linear decrease in frequency with rising temperature despite their initial frequency differences.
+A more detailed analysis of the phonon frequency shifts using the anharmonic decay model is presented in the Supplementary Information, further confirming that anharmonic effects dominate within the studied temperature range.
 The observed asymmetric profile of the B\textsubscript{2g} \rom{1} mode is typically referred to as the Fano line shape and can be fitted by the following equation\cite{zhang2011raman}:

 where $I\textsubscript{0}$ is the intensity, $\omega\textsubscript{0}$ is the phonon frequency in the context of Fano resonance, $\Gamma$ controls the line width, and q is an asymmetry indicator with a smaller $|q|$ resulting in pronounced asymmetry.
 In the specific scenario where $q \to \infty$, the equation simplifies to the conventional Lorentzian shape.
 For an accurate characterization, we applied this equation to fit the Raman spectra of B$_{2g}$ \rom{1} mode at varying temperatures.
 Owing to the slight overlap between the two B\textsubscript{2g} modes, B$_{2g}$ \rom{2} mode, represented by a Lorentzian shape, was incorporated in the fitting.
 More precisely, the Raman spectrum within the 49 cm\textsuperscript{-1} and 110 cm\textsuperscript{-1} range was matched to the subsequent equation: